naehrjack/ict302-3/content/feedback/feedback1.md

 +++
 date = '2025-10-14T11:55:26-04:00'
-author = "Scot"
+author = "Michael Cleveland"
 title = 'Naehr Page'
 +++

 Thanks for the list of good screen readers!
-I've been looking for something to help out my mother in law.
+I've been looking for something to help me out.